-- ii) JNEC graduates recognised by job markets and universities both within and outside the country. - iii) JNEC recognized for undergraduate and postgraduate programmes that are applied and specialized. - iv) JNEC as a resource for the community and the nation with research centers that caters to the need of the vibrant society. - v) JNEC as a model higher education institute where programmes are infused with the values of GNH. - vi) JNEC campus with state of the art facilities and comprehensive student support services. - vii) JNEC with enabling work culture and values and motivated staff. - viii) JNEC with strong culture for entrepreneurship and graduates inspired to be entrepreneurs.
+- ii) JNEC graduates recognized by job markets and universities both within and outside the country. - iii) JNEC recognized for applied and specialized programmes. - iv) JNEC as a resource for the community and the nation with research centers that caters to the need of the vibrant society. - v) JNEC as a model higher education institute where programmes are infused with the values of GNH. - vi) JNEC campus with state-of-the-art facilities and comprehensive student support services. - vii) JNEC with enabling work culture and values and motivated staff. - viii) JNEC with strong culture for entrepreneurship and graduates inspired to be entrepreneurs.